eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 UserContext can be used to obtain information about the user that is interacting with the system.
 It has three methods: `user_uri()`, `user_label()`, and `token()`.
 The `user_uri()` returns the URI of the user, which can be used to identify them uniquely.
 The `user_label()` returns the name of the user, which can be used for display purposes.
 The `token()` retrieves the OAuth token for the user, which can be used to authenticate requests made on behalf of the user.

+!!! example

+    [Working Example](https://github.com/eccenca/cmem-plugin-kafka/blob/main/cmem_plugin_kafka/utils.py#L391) Here, The UserContext is used to set up the cmempy user access before accessing the resource from the dataset.

 ### Task Context

-The TaskContext class can be used to obtain information about the project and task that an object is part of.
+TaskContext can be used to obtain information about the project and task that an object is part of.
 The `project_id()` returns the identifier of the project, which can be used to retrieve information about the project or to associate the object with the project.
-The task_id method returns the identifier of the task, which can be used to retrieve information about the task or to associate the object with the task.
+The `task_id()` returns the identifier of the task, which can be used to retrieve information about the task or to associate the object with the task.

-When to use the TaskContext class?
-The TaskContext class should be used whenever an object needs to obtain information about the project or task that it is part of.
 This information can be used for various purposes, such as retrieving additional metadata about the project or task, or associating the object with the project or task in order to perform specific operations.

 ### Execution Report

-The ExecutionReport class is used to provide insights into the execution of a workflow operator.
-It contains important information such as the number of entities that have been processed, a short label and description of the executed operation, a summary table representing the summary of the report, any warnings or user-friendly messages that occurred during execution, and an error message in case a fatal error occurred.
+ExecutionReport is used to provide insight into the execution of a workflow operator.
+It contains important information such as the number of `entities` that have been processed, a short label and `description` of the executed operation, a `summary` table representing the summary of the report, any warnings or user-friendly messages that occurred during execution, and an `error` message in case a fatal error occurred.

-The ExecutionReport class should be used by workflow operators to generate execution reports.
-This information can be used for various purposes, such as providing insights into the performance of the operator, identifying any warnings or errors that occurred during execution, and stopping the workflow execution in case a fatal error occurred.
+ExecutionReport is used by workflow operators to generate execution reports.
+This information can be used for various purposes, such as providing insight into the performance of the operator, identifying any warnings or errors that occurred during execution, and stopping the workflow execution in case a fatal error occurred.
 The information contained in the ExecutionReport can also be displayed in real-time in the user interface.

+!!! example

 ### Report Context

-The ReportContext class is used to pass context information into workflow plugins that may generate a report during execution.
+ReportContext is used to pass context information into workflow plugins that may generate a report during execution.
 It contains a single method called update that can be called repeatedly during operator execution to update the current execution report.
-The update method takes an instance of the ExecutionReport class as input and updates the current report with the information contained in the ExecutionReport.
-This allows plugins to generate reports that can be used for various purposes, such as providing insights into the performance of the plugin, identifying any warnings or errors that occurred during execution, and stopping the workflow execution in case a fatal error occurred.
+The `update()` takes an instance of the ExecutionReport as input and updates the current report with the information contained in the ExecutionReport.
+This allows plugins to generate reports that can be used for various purposes, such as providing insight into the performance of the plugin, identifying any warnings or errors that occurred during execution, and stopping the workflow execution in case a fatal error occurred.

+Usage:

+!!! example

+    sometimes the report need to updated - one such example is you find here

+### Plugin Context

+PluginContext provides important context information during plugin creation or update.
+It has three attributes: system, user, and project_id.

+The `system` attribute is of type SystemContext and contains general system information.
+The `user` attribute is of type UserContext and contains information about the user.
+The `project_id` attribute contains the identifier of the project that contains or will contain the plugin.

+!!!
+Note

+    After creation, the plugin may be updated or executed by another user.

+### Execution Context

+ExecutionContext combines context objects that are available during plugin execution.
+It contains four attributes:

+-   `system`: An instance of the SystemContext, which provides general system information.
+-   `user`: An optional instance of the UserContext, which provides information about the user that issued the plugin execution.
+-   `task`: An instance of the TaskContext, which provides metadata about the executed plugin.
+-   `report`: An instance of the ReportContext, which allows to update the execution report.

+The ExecutionContext is used to provide context information to plugins during execution, enabling plugins to access information about the environment in which they are running, the user who initiated the execution, and the task being executed.
+The ReportContext attribute allows plugins to generate and update reports during execution.

+Usage:

+-   [cmem-base-example]
+-   [real-working-example]

 ## Entities